-TIME TO CALL FORTH Instant
+TIME TO CALL FORTH instant PIETY 1

 This miracle allows the priest to speak out with a voice carrying the eminent authority of her patron.
 When in social conflict, this scores additional influence up to the priest's faith on a successful appeal.
 The target cannot claim stubborn refusal this round or they are cursed (see miracle).